pymc-devs/pymc/GOVERNANCE.md

 Recurring Contributors comprise what we understand as the PyMC Team.
 The Team will generally act as a single unit, except for some specific questions where dedicated teams will prevail.
-The PyMC project currently has Developer, Documentation and Discourse teams.
+The PyMC project currently has Developer, Documentation and Community teams.
 Team members can be part of one, some or none of these dedicated teams.
 The diagram below should help illustrate this idea.